- Project Title: Needs Assessment of Returning Veterans and their Families

 - Grant Status: Complete

-In 2009, the New York State Health Foundation (NYSHealth) commissioned RAND, Inc. to perform New York’s first statewide needs assessment to examine the health, mental health, and social issues of returning veterans.
+In 2009, the New York State Health Foundation (NYSHealth) commissioned RAND Corporation to perform New York’s first statewide needs assessment to examine the health, mental health, and social issues of returning veterans.
 The report was commissioned shortly after the national “Invisible Wounds” study conducted by RAND in 2008.
 The needs assessment focused directly on veterans living in New York State, including veterans who currently use U.S. Department of Veterans Affairs services, as well as those who do not, and considered needs across a broad range of domains.
 NYSHealth and its grantees have used this study to inform key stakeholders and policymakers across New York State, and to make recommendations in order to improve the wellbeing of veterans.

 - Conducted a quantitative assessment of the needs of veterans and their spouses from a sample that is broadly representative of Operation Enduring Freedom (OEF) and Operation Iraqi Freedom (OIF) veterans in New York State.